skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ### Install R Packages

-Now that we're in a familiar R environment, we need to install the packages we'll need.
+Now that we're in a familiar R environment, we need to install the necessary packages.
 We'll use the [tidymodels](https://www.tidyverse.org/) ecosystem of packages, as well as a few others.

 ```r
 install.packages(